grafana/grafana/WORKFLOW.md

 In particular, we found that the following principles match how we work:
 - Master and release branches MUST always build without failure.
 - Branches SHOULD be merged often.
 Larger changes SHOULD be activated with feature flags until they are ready.
 Long-lived development branches SHOULD be avoided.
-- Changes MAY be enabled by default once they are in a complete state
+- Changes MAY be enabled by default once they are in a complete state.
-- Changes which span multiple PRs MUST be described in an overarching issue or Google Doc.
+- Changes which span multiple PRs MUST be described in an overarching issue or Google Docs.

 ## Releases